Eyesore123/blog-app/README.md

 Admin can add new posts, edit posts and delete comments.
 Now admin can also deactivate and - as an ultimate solution - delete accounts.
 Logged in users can add comments, edit their comments and delete comments when there are no replies.
 Comments are rate limited by IP address (10 comments per day), and there are no Captchas because IP address guarantees that the limiter applies to many users from the same IP address.

-Logged in users have a My Account page where they can change their password, delete their account and subscrine to a newsletter.
+Logged in users have a My Account page where they can change their password, delete their account and subscribe to a newsletter.

 Providers are used for themes, alerts and confirmations.